 Probably the single most important aspect of any picture, focus, for without focus where you want it you don’t have a picture worth looking at.
-It’s normal to focus manually in macro but I believe that is only because the equipment most people use doesn’t auto-focus very well, and/or they don’t know how to use AF for macro – apart from the fact every macro lens I know of extends with magnification, which takes time.
+It’s normal to focus manually in macro but I believe that is only because the equipment most people use doesn’t auto-focus very well, and/or they don’t know how to use AF for macro.

-I use AF with the (1.5 inch) LCD on 5 year old technology – it’s now end of 2010 (March 2013 – Jan 2015) – known for its poor low light performance so it can’t be bad, can it?
-I do it this way basically because I find it easier than using the viewfinder – back injury, and an unwillingness to strain my neck.
-Poor eyesight too.
+I use AF with the (1.5 inch) LCD on 2005 technology – it’s now end of 2010 (March 2013 – Jan 2015 – Jan 2016 and new setup) – known for its poor low light performance so it can’t be bad, can it?
+I do it this way basically because I find it easier than using the viewfinder.

 I’ll tell you how I do it.
 First I have a look over the top of the camera to see which part of the creature I want in focus first, and then I aim at that point through the LCD, having single centre point focus set on the camera.
 As soon as focus is locked I press the button the rest of the way – without delay – and voila, I have the shot – usually.